privcount/privcount/doc/CounterDefinitions.markdown

 ### Active/Inactive

 An Active Circuit is being used by a Tor client.
-Circuit Activity is checked when a Circuit ends.
+Circuit Activity is only checked when a Circuit ends.

 The activity thresholds are:
 * Entry Circuits: 8 or more Cells were transmitted over the Circuit.
                   Uses the sum of Inbound and Outbound Cells.
-* Entry ClientIPs: 1 or more Entry Circuits were active in this rotation period.
+* Entry ClientIPs: 1 or more active Entry Circuits closed in this rotation period.
+If a client does not close any circuits, it is not counted.
+If a client only closes inactive circuits, it is inactive.
 * Exit Circuits: 1 or more Streams ended on the Circuit.

 ### Stream Port